gcivil-nyu-org/fall24-monday-team1/README.md

 - As an event organizer, I want to modify/reschedule/cancel and event so that it can update the registered users.
 - As a user, I want to favourite upcoming events so that when registration opens I can keep track of the events.
 - As a user, I want to keep track of past and future events I will or have attended so that I get a holisitic view of the events I have attended
+- As a creator, I want to be able to create an event when a new video game release is coming up so I can foster conversation about it.